zackstout/beatles-songwriting/README.md

 #### II7 and the 'Imperfect Cadence' - 'the middle feeling'

-- Same idea as before: ending on the V without resolving to the I; the II7 contributes more strongly to this than the ii.
 - (p.
+102) Same idea as before: ending on the V without resolving to the I; the II7 contributes more strongly to this than the ii.
-102) See: Jingle bells?
+- See: Jingle bells?
 - I will
-- 'The middle feeling' table
+- (p.
+104) 'The middle feeling' imperfect cadence: table of examples -- extended on p.
+105
 - I'll get you
 - One after 909

 #### II7 and the Cycle of Fifths

-- Rocky Raccoon
+- Rocky Raccoon: vi7-II7-V7-I

 #### III7 (The 'V of vi' or 'V of VI')

 - Well what do you: Just as II is V of V, and VII is V of II, well, the III is V of VI.
+- So we see III7 preparing the vi or VI7.
 - Ain't she sweet
 - Ask me why
 - You can't do that